 to perform exploratory data analysis, visualize data, and train powerful machine learning models.

-Time-Series Forecasting - Time-series forecasting is a ubiquitous problem in the industry, used for problems such as
+Time-series forecasting is a ubiquitous problem in the industry, used for problems such as

 forecasting inventory demand and predicting stock prices.
 While statistical approaches such as ARIMA and Prophet are widely used,